 How Signing A Personal Guarantee Affects You & Your Small Business

-So you’ve been asked to sign a personal guarantee, or maybe you’ve already signed one.
+So you've been asked to sign a personal guarantee on a loan, or maybe you've already signed one.
 But what, exactly, is a personal guarantee, and how will it affect you?

-Chances are, if you’ve accepted business financing from a bank, credit union, online lender, or another source, you’ve been asked to sign a personal guarantee.
+Chances are, if you’ve pursued business financing from a bank, credit union, online lender, or another source, you’ve been asked to sign a personal guarantee.
 But what is a personal guarantee?
 This agreement (sometimes also spelled “personal guaranty”) is a promise that you, the business owner, are responsible for repaying a business loan should your business become unable to.

-Unfortunately, you’ll likely have to sign a personal guarantee to get business financing.
+Unfortunately, you’ll likely have to sign a personal guarantee to obtain business financing.
 That said, not all personal guarantees are the same.
 Keep reading to find out whether you should sign a personal guarantee, what you have control over, and what could happen if you default on a loan with a personal guarantee.

 Table of Contents